Getty Images/iStockphoto

 Another software-related option for addressing reboot issues is to reset Windows, which returns the OS to its original factory settings.
 To do this, navigate to Start > Settings > System > Recovery.
 After selecting Reset this PC, you can choose whether or not to retain personal files (Figure 3).
 In either case, you should back up the files before resetting Windows.

 You should not reset Windows until you've tried all other options, including those related to hardware and system settings.
-If resetting Windows doesn't work, you may need to reinstall the OS, effectively starting from scratch.
+If resetting Windows doesn't work, you might need to reinstall the OS, effectively starting from scratch.

 Assess the hardware environment

 In addition to the drivers, you should test other aspects of the hardware.
 For example, a peripheral device might be causing the reboot problem.
 For this reason, it's a good idea to unplug external devices when troubleshooting a system.
-You should also monitor hardware components -- particularly CPUs and graphic cards -- for signs of overheating.
-Overheating can cause a system to continuously restart, attempting to avoid any damage to the hardware.
+You should also monitor hardware components -- particularly CPUs and graphics cards -- for signs of overheating.
+Overheating can cause a system to continually restart, attempting to avoid any damage to the hardware.

 The CHKDSK utility locates bad sectors and physical disk errors and attempts to recover readable information, which might include data that the OS is trying to access.
 In some cases, running a scan to check for errors can resolve reboot issues.
 However, if bad sectors are behind the problem, it might be time to replace the drive.